 Circle of Friends Humane Society is located in Grand Forks, and says it maintains a 91% adoption claim and transfer rate.
 Adoption fees include spay/neuter, microchip, vaccines, and a vet check.
 In addition to community outreach and education, the organization runs a “No Empty Bowls” program that offers short-term assistance for families experiencing financial difficulty, and operates a public dog park.
 For more information, go to www.cofpets.com

 - Pets taken in (2018): 800

 The Beatrice Humane Society is an open-door shelter that takes in animals regardless of age or health.
 Adoption fees, which vary based on a pet’s age, health, and potential adoptability, include spay or neuter, vaccines, treatments for parasites, microchip, grooming, and health testing.
-The shelter also has a cat program in which cats who aren’t suited for indoor living can be “hired” as mousers at businesses, barns, or farms, with adoption fees waived for adopters.
+The shelter also has a cat program in which cats who aren’t suited for indoor living can be “hired” as mousers at businesses, barns, or farms, with adoption fees waived.
 More information can be found at www.beatricehumanesociety.org.

 - Pets taken in (2018): 2,300